CaptSolo/image-archive-viewer/README.md

-# Image Archive Viewer
+# ComicView: Image Archive Viewer

-A simple image archive viewer for ZIP, RAR, CBR and CBZ files.
+ComicView is an image archive viewer for ZIP, RAR, CBR and CBZ files.
 Open archive files containing images and browse them in a fullscreen mode with a keyboard- and mouse-friendly user interface.

-This archive viewer is built in Python and uses Qt for its user interface.
+This image archive viewer is built in Python and uses Qt for its user interface.

 It can be used for viewing comic books, photo collections, or any image archives.